Calligrapher pens Koran in complex Arabic Diwani font

-BEIRUT A Lebanese calligrapher has completed a two-year project to hand write a copy of the Koran, Islam's holy book, in the rarely-used and delicate Arabic-language Diwani font.
+BEIRUT (Reuters) - A Lebanese calligrapher has completed a two-year project to hand write a copy of the Koran, Islam's holy book, in the rarely-used and delicate Arabic-language Diwani font.

 Mahmoud Bayoun, 80, believes this is the first time this has been done.
 In Diwani font, each letter can be written six or seven ways.